gbv/jskos-tools/README.md

 - `RELEVANCE` - relevance label for GND terms (low, medium, high, very high)
 - `short` - a short name for the type, used for CSV import/export

+The labels are taken from Wikidata (see script `bin/localize-mapping-types`).

 Example object:
 ```json
 {